Skip to main content

 GetMonth

-Gets the month in the specified date.
+Returns the month from the specified date/time value.

 GetYear

-Gets the year in the specified date.
+Returns the year from the specified date/time value.

 GetDayOfWeek